umrlastig/readin_group_presentations/README.md

 ### 23/05/2024
 * Bruno Vallet, *Propositions de la mission sur le mixte technologique de l'acquisition de données*
 * John-Andrew Dawson, *Modeling and computation of Resilient Routes in Mountains areas* (InForOutProject)

-*The goal of the PhD is to analyze the impact of outdoor recreation activities in the mountains and create a route recommendation system that can help mitigate these impacts.*

-## Previous sessions

 ### 09/05/2024
 *Cancelled because of public holiday*